Rosetta Lawson: Advocacy

 Lawson was a staunch advocate of temperance, frequently giving talks against the consumption of alcohol.
-She served the Women's Christian Temperance Union (WCTU) for 30 years as a national organizer, traveling internationally to speak at conferences about the about the WCTU and the dangers of alcohol.
+She served the Women's Christian Temperance Union (WCTU) for 30 years as a national organizer, traveling internationally to speak at conferences about the WCTU and the dangers of alcohol.
 While travelling and speaking about temperance she was praised as "the best colored woman orator in the country" in The Morning News of Wilmington, Delaware.
 In 1910, the Plainfield, New Jersey, chapter of the WCTU changed their name to the "Rosetta Lawson Union" in her honor.

 Lawson and her husband organized a branch of the Bible Educational Association in 1906, with Kelly Miller elected as its president.
 Lawson was later instrumental in the founding of the Inter-Denominational Bible College, with her husband, Jesse Lawson, as its president.
 In 1917, the Bible Educational Association and the Inter-Denominational Bible College merged, forming Frelinghuysen University, with Jesse Lawson as its head.
 The university was focused towards working Black adults, allowing them to further their education when unable to meet the requirements of traditional schooling.
 The university charged minimal tuition and classes were often taught out of homes in the area.
 The first classes were taught in Lawson's home.
 She would go on to teach anatomy and physiology at the University.

 She was a Christian, and was the member or founder of several Christian affiliated organizations.
 She was active in her church, and taught Sunday school classes there.
 She would speak at churches and with clergy to promote the cause of temperance and uplifting African Americans.